five0ffour/unit-4-game/README.md

 # unit-4-game

-## Crystals Collector Guessing Games
+## Crystals Collector Guessing Game

 Crystals Collector is not as much a game as a mathematical puzzle with a pasted on crystal theme.
 The object of the game is to "collect" crystals of numeric value and figure out the right combination to hit the target number exactly.